 Courses in the arts are designed to prepare students who might wish to pursue advanced training in their fields and are also for those who want to broaden their academic studies with work in the arts that is conducted at a serious and disciplined level.
 Courses are offered at introductory as well as advanced levels.

 Dance is not only an art and an area of creative impulse and action; it is also a significant and enduring human behavior that can serve as a core of creative and scholarly inquiry within the liberal arts.
 The Program offers full semester courses in progressive levels of ballet, modern and jazz, as well as a full range of technique courses in diverse genres and various traditions.
-Several performance opportunities are available to students ranging from our Dance Outreach Project, which travels to schools throughout the Philadelphia region, to our Spring Concert in which students work with professional choreographers or reconstructors and perform in our main stage theater.
+Several performance opportunities are available to students ranging from our Dance Outreach Ensemble, which travels to schools throughout the Philadelphia region, to our Spring Concert in which students work with professional choreographers or reconstructors and perform in our main stage theater.
 Students may also investigate the creative process in three levels of composition and choreography courses.
 We also offer lecture/seminar courses designed to introduce students to dance as a vital area of academic inquiry.
 These include courses that examine dance within western practices as well as courses that extend or locate themselves beyond those social or theatrical traditions.

-Students can take single courses in dance, can minor in dance, or propose a major through the independent major program.
+Students can take single courses in dance, can minor in dance, or complete a major through the independent major program.
 The core academic curriculum for the dance minor or independent major in dance includes intermediate or advanced technique courses, performance ensembles, dance composition, independent work, and courses in dance research or analysis.